Dental Implant Services

-If you are self-conscious because you have missing teeth, wear dentures that are uncomfortable or loose, or don't want to have good teeth drilled on to make a bridge, talk to Dr. Cheek to see if dental implants are an option for you.
+If you are self-conscious because you have missing teeth, wear dentures that are uncomfortable or loose, or don't want to have good teeth drilled on to make a bridge, talk to Dr. Cheek or Dr. Chandler to see if dental implants are an option for you.
 Dental implants are a safe and effective way to replace missing teeth and are designed to blend in with your other teeth.
 They have proven to be the best long-term option for restoring our patients’ smiles.

 What Are Dental Implants?

 A dental implant is actually a replacement for the root or roots of a tooth.
 Like tooth roots, dental implants are secured in the jawbone and are not visible once surgically placed.
 They are used to hold crowns (the parts of teeth that are seen in the mouth), bridgework or dentures by a variety of means.
 Placing dental implants also stabilizes bone, preventing its loss.
 Along with replacing lost teeth, implants help maintain the jawbone’s shape and density.
 This means they also support the facial skeleton, and therefore, the soft tissue structures like gum tissues, cheeks and lips.
 Dental implants help you eat, chew, smile, talk and look completely natural.